 ECC's announcement promised that users would be able to stake a portion of their ZEC holdings into a dedicated Zcash smart contract to become validators on its blockchain.
 Therefore, as a result, more ZEC may end up going out of active circulation due to lockup periods, against its Bitcoin-like fixed supply of 21 million tokens.

-Barry Silbert, the founder, and CEO of Digital Currency Group — a venture capital firm tweeted Saturday that he would "buy more" Zcash tokens, citing their supply cap.
+Barry Silbert, the founder and CEO of Digital Currency Group, a venture capital firm, tweeted on Nov.
+20 that he would "buy more" Zcash tokens, citing their supply cap.
 His tweet coincided with a sudden ZEC price rise against the U.S. dollar and Bitcoin (BTC).

 Nonetheless, some analysts argued that Zcash would not have a supply cap after implementing PoS.